MrAnnix/MrAnnix.github.io/_posts/2025-11-08-spark-memory-fundamentals-executor-allocation.md

 ### On-heap vs off-heap memory

-Spark supports two types of memory allocation, and choosing between them can be important depending on your workload:
+Spark supports two types of memory allocation; choosing between them can be important depending on your workload:

 **On-heap memory** (the default):
 - Managed by the Java Virtual Machine (JVM)